nodejs/node/COLLABORATOR_GUIDE.md

 of all failed sub-tasks pass, it is permissible to land the Pull Request but only if the initial failures are believed in good faith to be unrelated to the changes in the Pull Request.
-Otherwise, reasonable steps must be taken to confirm that the change is not resulting in an unreliable test.
+Otherwise, reasonable steps must be taken to confirm that the changes are not resulting in an unreliable test.

 #### Useful CI Jobs